 It is important to remember that the labour market can change quickly.
 It isn’t easy to forecast future labour market conditions and it isn’t recommended to base employment and training decisions solely on predicted shortages.
 It is far better to train in an area in which you have an interest and aptitude than choosing a career solely based on expectations about future conditions.

-While occupations can be in high demand, job seekers can still face significant competition for positions, and employers sometimes have difficulty recruiting for occupations which are not growing very much or are even in decline.
+Sometimes, though, while occupations can be in high demand, job seekers can still face significant competition for positions.
+Conversely, employers sometimes have difficulty recruiting for occupations which have limited growth or are in decline.

 More detailed information is available

 There is a range of Government assistance available to help you get workplace experience, gain skills through education and training, and find the right job.
-More information about this assistance is in the Government Programs section and on the Department of Education, Skills and Employment’s website at dese.gov.au.
+More information about the assistance available is provided on the Department of Education, Skills and Employment’s website at dese.gov.au.